 Cleveland, the author of three books, also received the Distinguished Mississippian Award from the Mississippi Press Association’s Education Foundation in 2000.

 Bill Blackwell is the latest addition to our staff at the Mississippi Sports Hall of Fame and Museum.
 Bill joins us as the Chief Operating Officer and will be responsible for day to day operations of the Museum and staff.
 Formerly he was the VP/GM of the Jackson Mets and Generals and spent 33 years in professional baseball.
 He returns to Jackson excited to join the other staff members in telling the story of the rich heritage of sports in our state.

 Margaret Ferriss White, a Cleveland native and Delta State graduate, joined the staff of the Mississippi Sports Hall of Fame and Museum in 1995, one year before the museum opened.

 She is the daughter of the legendary Boo Ferriss, a 1964 Mississippi Sports Hall of Fame inductee, which explains, at least in part, Margaret’s passion for the museum.
 She says the favorite part of her job is guiding school groups through the museum and hearing the “oohs” and “ahhs” when they enter the main arena.

 Lulu Maness, a native of Clarksdale, volunteered at the museum during its

-Andrea is a graduate of Ole Miss with a business degree in marketing and management.
-She began as intern with the Museum in June of 2012 and we are thrilled to now have Andrea as our full-time marketing director since November of 2013.
-Andrea is a huge sports fan and is bringing a lot of energy to our staff.
+Andrea is a 2012 graduate of Ole Miss with a business degree in marketing and management.
+She began as intern with the Museum in June of 2012 and has now been the full-time Marketing Director since November of 2013.
+Andrea is a huge sports fan and brings a lot of energy to our staff.